Anhad-01/Image-Classification-Using-KNN/README.md

 # Image-Classification-Using-KNN
-An image classification model that distinguishes between the images of a cat and dog using K-Nearest Neighbors (KNN).

----

-# **Image Classification Using k-NN**

 This repository contains an **image classification project using k-Nearest Neighbors (k-NN)**.
 The dataset consists of **25,000 images** (50% cats, 50% dogs), and the best-performing **k-value was found to be k = 5** based on the confusion matrix.